krisk0/disable_achievements/readme.md

 Do not know if the mod works for other versions.

-## Status

-WIP, untested, use at your risk.

 ## Motivation

 I recently discovered that some of the code implementing achievements in base game is buggy.